jhustata/book/_build/html/_sources/hw1.md

 Due date: 11:59 p.m., Friday, April 21, 2023 via CoursePlus dropbox

-Overview: write a .do file which imports data from assignment1_data_2021.txt (available on CoursePlus) and performs the data cleaning / exploratory data analysis tasks described below.
+Overview: write a .do file which imports data from [hw1.txt](hw1.txt) and performs the data cleaning / exploratory data analysis tasks described below.
 Your .do file must be called assignment1_yourname.do (for example: assignment1_allanmassie.do) and must create a log file called assignment1_yourname.log.
 Your .do file should follow conventions for .do file structure described in class.
 Make sure your script will run on our machines, even if we are using a different version of Stata.
 Do not submit your log files as part of the assignment.

 This dataset contains simulated data on registrants for the deceased donor kidney waitlist.